Divorce peacefully by agreement

 - financial information.

+This helps each spouse make informed decisions for themselves and their family.
 A divorce mediator who is an attorney licensed in Pennsylvania can further assist by:

 - Work in an impartial manner—never picking sides or favoring one spouse over the other.

 Practice limited to

 Unlike divorce attorneys who fight in court, a divorce mediator is:

 - Committed to helping you reach an out-of-court agreement to divorce.

 - Supportive of cooperation, compassion and friendship between spouses.

 - Eager to help you communicate peacefully and effectively as you divorce.